-Every human has a need to make music and this need can be fulfilled together with the children we mind for so that their need to express through music is also fulfilled.
-The musical taste is formed early in life so it is of importance that we provide an environment that is rich in beautiful music and high quality non-plastic percussion instrum
+Every human has a need to make music and this need can be fulfilled together with the children we mind so that their need to express themselves through music is also fulfilled.
+The musical taste is formed early in life so it is of importance that we provide an environment that is rich in beautiful music and high-quality non-plastic percussion instrum

 ents.
 This will accustom the child to the best of musical sound.

 I have collected quite a few different kinds of instruments for my children.
 Sometimes the instruments don't work as intended.
 The sound is not beautiful or it is much too loud.
-I once bought a bell stick instrument with a huge number of bells that was way to loud.
-I plan to take it a part and make many smaller versions with just a couple of bells on each stick.
+I once bought a bell stick instrument with a huge number of bells that were way too loud.
+I plan to take it apart and make many smaller versions with just a couple of bells on each stick.
 I have not yet purchased an instrument that my children can not handle but that would be another reason to put them away.

 - Finger Cymbals

 - Rain Stick

 You can tell that most of the instruments are percussion instruments due to the children's movement ability.
 The instruments are not put out all at once.
 It's a list for rotation.
 Each instrument is stored in a bag individually.
 If you have a xylophone of some kind, it does not go into a bag.